 volume

-cannot be set/get through
+cannot be set|get through

 JavaScript (OS-level limitation).
-You can use setMute/getMute as an alternative.
+You can use mute getter|setter as an

 enterfullscreen